sowbug/JTAGWhisperer/README.md

 1. You should see a back-and-forth that ends up with a "Success" message.
 If you rebuild the sketch with the DEBUG messages enabled in SerialComm.h, you'll see the actual device ID that's reported.

+1. Now you're ready to write data to your CPLD.
+Execute either of these:

+`./send_xsvf -p /dev/tty.your_arduino_serial_port xsvf/XC9572XL/ProgramButtonLED.xsvf`

+`./send_xsvf -p /dev/tty.your_arduino_serial_port xsvf/XC9572XL/AlternateLEDsOnButton.xsvf`

+The first one blinks D1 when you press the button.
+The second one alternates between D1 and D2 when you hold down the button.

 Generate your own XSVF files using Xilinx iMPACT, or download them from the web.
 Just make sure they're for your device.

 Credits